 Best Time to Visit a Rajasthan Village Homestay.

 The best time to travel to Rajasthan villages is between October and March.
 During these months, the weather is sunny but not hot.
 Also, the nights are cool enough that one can sit in front of a bonfire.
-Don’t visit from April to June as the weather is extreme hot.
+Don’t visit from April to June as the weather is extremely hot.
 Visit during festivals such as Pushkar Camel Fair, Teej, or Gangaur.
 If you are travelling in monsoon, follow the travel tips.
 You will see the villages in their most vibrant and colorful state.

 You can get a homestay booking by looking on Google or Rajasthan tourism websites.